jurriaanr/spreadsheet-column-generator/Readme.md

 ## Getting the right value

 Not all values are created equal.
 Depending on what you want to do with the generated column name and when there are different options.
 First of all, the getColumn() method has an optional $movePointerForward parameter.
-This default to true.
+This defaults to true.
 That means that after receiving the value from the generator, internally the pointer will move forward.

     $columnGenerator = new ColumnGenerator();
     $columnGenerator->getColumn();          // A, internally moves to B